jerbear2008/foxy-calculator/README.md

 # foxy-calculator

 This is a firefox port of the popular Cloudy Calculator Chrome extension!

-Known Issues
-* Google search results don't work
-* Resizing doesn't work
-* Shortcut doesn't work
-* Variables don't work
+In the process of porting this extension, I've fixed much of it's deprecated functionality, including bringing google search results back online.

 For bugs, problems, and feature requests, add an issue to the github.
 * https://github.com/anthonyebiner/foxy-calculator

-All credit goes to
+All credit goes to the original author bwrobinett for writing this wonderful utility.

 ## Original Description